CiscoISE/ciscoise-terraform-automation-aws-vpc/README.md

 1. Setup SSH for git, follow this documentation - [How to setup SSH for git](https://www.warp.dev/terminus/git-clone-ssh)

+2. It is mandatory to create a s3 bucket beforehand to store terraform backend state files which needs to be referenced in below [terraform init command](#terraform_init_command).
+Storing terraform state files in s3 provides enhanced collaboration, security and durability over keeping state files locally
-2. Create a s3 bucket to store terraform backend state files.
-Refer this documentation - [How to create a s3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
+  - Existing s3 bucket can be used to store the backend files.
+If you want to create a new bucket, Refer this documentation - [How to create a s3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)

 ## Run terraform modules